Armstrong High School (Virginia): History

+In 1883, the high school held its first integrated graduation after black seniors protested at having a separate graduation ceremony from white students at other Richmond schools.
+The students succeeded in moving their graduation from the church where it was planned to the school's auditorium, although seating was still segregated by race.
+Students Mary Burrell, Wendell Dabney and Maggie L. Walker were part of the graduating class, and Dabney later claimed that this was "the first school strike of Negroes in America."

 The location of Armstrong High school has changed three times since 1909.
 Once in 1923, then in 1951, and then again in 2004.
 It is now in its fourth location.

 In 1909, the school was established at Leigh Streets at first and named in honor of Union General Samuel Chapman Armstrong, founder of Hampton University.
 The school then moved to a larger facility in 1923 at the corner of Prentis and Leigh Streets (now the Adult Career Development Center), and then to a new location, 1611 North 31st Street, in 1951.

-In 2004, Armstrong High school merged with the nearby John F. Kennedy High School, continuing to use the Armstrong name, colors and mascot, except that it was now much newer and revamped with its air conditioned Kennedy building.
+In 2004, Armstrong High School merged with the nearby John F. Kennedy High School, continuing to use the Armstrong name, colors and mascot, except that it was now much newer and revamped with its air conditioned Kennedy building.

 At the current location, Armstrong High School is one of only two of Richmond's public schools which are physically located slightly outside the corporate limits of the independent city in the East End.
 The Kennedy High School complex and Fairfield Court Elementary School were built in the 1960s on land in a small portion of Henrico County adjacent to Interstate 64 which was cut off from the rest of the county when the Interstate highway was built.

 The school's public address announcer and former faculty member, Rodney Robinson, was named the 2019 National Teacher of the Year.